 Matt Hunckler and Espree Devora at Lucas Oil Football Stadium

 Tons of start ups demoed at PowderKeg’s StartUp Bowl held in the Lucas Oil Stadium famous for football’s SuperBowl XLVI.
 It was epic to be pitching a company from such a grand venue.
 CoatChex, ticketless technology for coat checking, known for turning down Mark Cuban’s investment offer on Shark Tank pitched, the founders of the photo sharing mobile app Bonfyre, who just weeks before had a booth at DEMO pitched, an incredibly profitable mobile app dominating in tourism, VisitApps, pitched.

 All in all people both from the area and those who travelled left PowderKeg thinking Indianapolis has more resource and connectivity for a start up than ever before.
 That quite possibly the supposed ‘need’ to move to the Bay Area to succeed in tech was finally dissipating.

-*the Girl who Gets it Done* In addition to being a speaker, moderator and journalist for TechZulu, I am an entrepreneur .
-My company SaveBusinessTime.com is a curated site of the best business software for start ups to get things done faster.
-For the LA Tech community I put together a calendar of all the tech events here in Los Angeles on WeAreLATech.com which I update weekly.
-Coo-coo for coco puffs over business, action sports, guys sneakers, sushi and the internets.
+*the Girl who Gets it Done* In addition to being a speaker, panel moderator and journalist for TechZulu, Espree is an entrepreneur.
+She curates and blogs about the best Productivity Tools for Start Ups on her website SaveBusinessTime.com.
+She is the author of the "Outsourcing Cheat Sheet", even outsourcing her love life.
+For the LA Startup community Espree has put together on her site, WeAreLATech.com, a calendar of all the tech events in Los Angeles which is updated weekly.
+She's coo-coo for coco puffs over business, action sports, guys sneakers, sushi and the internets.